 The answer to that question is: mostly yes.
 That being said, whether your WordPress site will become susceptible to security issues depends on how you’re using WordPress.
 Vulnerabilities usually creep up on you if you haven’t covered your security basics.
 And due to the sheer volume of WordPress sites out there, as we a result of this it has earned the reputation of not being safe enough to use – which is outright false.

-The Importance of WordPress Security
+The Importance of WordPress Security Guide

 If malicious software reaches your WordPress-run business website, it can have terrible repercussions on your professional outlook and even cost you money.
 Hackers can get a hold of information such as user passwords, install viruses on your site, and even transmit these to your users.
 In worst-case scenarios, website owners find themselves paying to hackers who used ransomware in order to get access to them again.